Yivrian nouns

 Dative -os- mirridos mirridosi

-Malefactive ru- -os rumiridos rumirridosi
+Malefactive ru- -os rumirridos rumirridosi

 (The usage and significance of the cases is discussed below.)